ImFlog/schema-registry-plugin/README.md

 The plugin will resolve Protobuf local references recursively, unpacking nested imports.

-Protobuf will always resolve imports relative to the supplied import roots, which in our case is the project's root directory, meaning both names and paths of each local reference would normally match.
+Protobuf will always resolve imports relative to the supplied import roots, which in our case is the configured `rootDir` (defaults to the Gradle project root), meaning both names and paths of each local reference would normally match.
 At the moment, it's **not possible** to resolve a local reference against a file outside the root directory.

 It has only been tested with `proto3`, though it should work for simple scenarios in `proto2` as well.